B7 - Grid reference SP076877

 The green was used for public meetings in the 18th and 19th centuries: John Wesley preached here; the freed Chartists, Lovett & Collins in 1849 spoke here to a crowd of 30 000 people.
 And throughout the 19th century a regular market was held here.

 Ryder Street was formerly known as The Butts.
 From the reign of Edward IV (1461-1483), archery practice was made compulsory on Sundays and feast days to guard against the threat of invasion.
 All men aged from 16 to 60 were required to own a longbow of their own height and every township had to set up archery butts or targets.
-The statute was revived by Henry VIII in 1541 for fear of French invasion, but fell into abeyance during the 17th century.
+The statute was revived by Henry VIII in 1541 for fear of French invasion, but fell into abeyance in the 17th century.

 During the 19th century Gosta Green became a poor working-class neighbourhood.
 As a result of Chamberlain's Corporation Street development, which began in 1878, hundreds of slum dwellings were demolished and thousands of poor and working-class people were displaced.
 However, the Improvement Act made no provision for rehousing.